Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/server-setup-guide.md

 ---

-## Optional: Domain Name
+# Optional: Domain Name

-Purchase a domain and create an A record:
+Buy a domain and point an A record:

 ```
 delegate.yourdomain.com → SERVER_IP
 ```

-Optional but recommended for shared delegates.
+Recommended for public delegates.

 ---

-## Final Check
+# Final Checklist

-Make sure:

-- SSH keys work
+- SSH key login works
-- Firewall is enabled
-- Time sync is active
 - Logged in as `xcash`
 - System updated
+- Firewall enabled
+- Time synced

 ---

-## Next Step
+# Next Step

-Your server is now ready.
+Your server is ready.

-Proceed to:

-**Delegate Node Installation Guide**
+➡ Continue to **Delegate Node Installation Guide**